Optimal Learning for Structured Bandits: Introduction

 Having this interpretation of the regret lower bound in mind, we design an algorithm that aims at targeting the exploration rates suggested by the regret lower bound.
 However, targeting the suggested exploration rates exactly is not possible as obtaining these rates requires the actual reward distributions of the arms to be known.
 One way to overcome this challenge is to follow the exploration rates suggested by the regret lower bound, not for the actual unknown reward distribution, but for its empirical counterpart based on the past rewards instead.
-Unfortunately, this idea put forward by \citet{combes2017minimal} does not lead to a practical algorithm as obtaining the exploration rates suggested by the regret lower bound in every round involves solving a semi-infinite optimization problem which, except for a few exceptional cases, is computationally prohibitive.
-Our approach advances two key innovations which alleviate several shortcomings of the OSSB policy of \citet{combes2017minimal}: \begin{itemize}[leftmargin=*] \item [i)] \textbf{Dual perspective.} First, we design a dual-based algorithm that instead of solving the regret lower bound problem directly solves its dual counterpart.
+Unfortunately, this idea put forward by \citet{combes2017minimal} does not lead to a practical algorithm as obtaining the exploration rates suggested by the regret lower bound in every round involves solving a semi-infinite optimization problem which, except for a few exceptional cases, is computationally prohibitive.\footnote{We highlight that the approach in \citet{combes2017minimal} only works for specific structured bandit problems such as Lipschitz bandits with Bernoulli rewards.
+For these problems, unlike general structured bandit problems such as dispersion bandits that we introduce in Section \ref{sec:struct-band-ex}, the semi-infinite optimization problem associated with the regret lower bound admits a (semi) closed-form solution and can be solved easily. } Our approach advances two key innovations which alleviate several shortcomings of the OSSB policy of \citet{combes2017minimal}:

+\begin{itemize}[leftmargin=*] \item [i)] \textbf{Dual perspective.} First, we design a dual-based algorithm that instead of solving the regret lower bound problem directly solves its dual counterpart.
 The dual counterpart, which is a finite convex optimization problem, can be solved effectively and as a result, our dual-based algorithm is computationally efficient for a large class of structured bandits.
 By taking advantage of the dual counterpart, we offer a unified approach to incorporate convex structural information.
 To the best of our knowledge, this is the first use of convex duality to directly derive asymptotically optimal and efficiently computable online algorithms for a general class of structured bandit problems.